Depression: Causes, symptoms, and treatment

 Minor depressive moods, which are accompanied for example by nervousness, sleep disorders, and restlessness, occur more and more and impact the quality of life.
 They are often the result of our modern society, characterised not only by its fast pace but also by high performance and the associated pressure.
 Affected people who are always trying to do more than they can really handle will sooner or later become overwhelmed.
 And in turn that takes a toll on the psyche.
 Inner restlessness and nervousness are typical consequences.
 People who are affected often cannot unwind even at night and get a restful night sleep.
 Accordingly, they are exhausted and unfocused the next day – a downward spiral that has to be stopped.

-How depression can be treated
+Treatment: How depression can be treated